cginternals/cpplocate/README.md

 cpplocate is a small C++ library that provides tools for applications to locate themselves, their data assets, as well as dependend modules.
-It is cross-platform and designed to work on all major platforms such as Linux, Windows, and MacOS X.
+It is cross-platform and designed to work on all major platforms such as Linux, Windows, and OS X.

 Especially in the context of cross-platform applications, locating data assets belonging to an application or library is not an easy task.
 Depending on the situation, data assets can